Basis

 On Immediate Values

 We don't have to discard immediates like integers or floats because their internal representations don't depend on memory-related operations like malloc or free.
 Because of that, "discarding" immediate values does nothing.
-Also, "copying" immediate values means reusing original values.
+Also, "copying" immediate values means reusing the original values.

-More specifically, the type of an immediate is compiled into a pointer to the following function (pseudo-code):
+More specifically, the type of an immediate is compiled into a pointer to the following function (pseudocode):

 inline discard-or-copy-immediate(selector, value) {